 Leaders like Walt Disney, Franklin D. Roosevelt, Benjamin Franklin, and Thomas Eidson all shared one secret that propelled them to success: each person was a member of a mastermind group.
 Yet, mastermind groups met long before 1937, the year Napoleon Hill, author of Think and Grow Rich, coined the term.
 In fact, he wrote down this formula for success using information shared by business magnate Andrew Carnegie, who became one of the world’s richest men during the early 1900s.

 Sound interesting?
-Learn more about what a mastermind group is, how they operate, and what the benefits of becoming a member are.
+Learn more about mastermind group rules, how they operate, and what the benefits of becoming a member are.
 Additionally, since there are thousands of them out there, get three important tips on joining the best one for you.

 What is a Mastermind Group?